 1. Apple MacBook Air

-Performance-wise, it delivers just okay, which is a bit steep for its price.
-After all, we expect nothing less from Apple.
-It is a Apple M1 chip with an 8-core CPU blessed with 8GB of RAM, and while this looks very unimpressive in written script, Apple rigged the processor to have short bursts of pleasing performance at lightning-fast speeds that peak at 3.6Ghz.
+Performance-wise, it delivers what you would expect for its price.
+It is an Apple M1 chip with an 8-core CPU blessed with 8GB of RAM, and Apple rigged the processor to have short bursts of pleasing performance at lightning-fast speeds that peak at 3.6Ghz.

-The storage space leaves even less to be desired with a terrible 128Gb of space offered where rival tech nowadays comes with double of that.
+However, the storage space leaves even less to be desired with a terrible 128Gb of space offered, whereas rival tech nowadays comes with double that.
 To make matters worse, upgrading to a 256Gb hard drive would require an additional $200 investment, and at that rate, buying an external storage unit looks like the better decision.
 The battery life is just a bit better and has been tested to last just half an hour longer than the recorded average.

 It is in its display, however, that it seems Apple placed its bets with the MacBook Air proving intelligence with every color rendered.
 Through the magnificent True Tone feature, the resolution of the MacBook Air provides a delicious spectacle to cater to your video editing needs.
 Apart from that, it was nice to hear this device continues Apple’s momentum with Audio goodness, and it felt even better to be heard to a very decent degree by Siri despite being enveloped in noise.

 - Is Cheap for an Apple device